What Is Cloud Hosting?

 It is precisely the use of multiple virtual servers that gives cloud hosting the edge over competing hosting models.
 Instead of using just a single server, each website or project is powered by a group of virtual servers that is often referred to as a cluster or simply as the cloud.
 These virtual servers are not only spread across multiple physical computers, but they are also seamlessly interconnected and managed by the hosting provider.

-Since all virtual servers in a cluster are connected to one another, every server is aware of the computing load that is placed on the rest of the cloud.
+Since all virtual servers in a cluster are connected, every server is aware of the computing load that is placed on the rest of the cloud.
 The benefit here is that once a server is about to become overwhelmed, it can offload some of its tasks to a neighbor that has computing resources to spare.
 This load balancing minimizes the risk of system freezes due to overloads.

 Simplified server management is just one of several great advantages cloud hosting has over its competition.
 Another notable advantage is that the cloud is used to enable the next generation of web-based applications and services.
 The most notable cloud services are: